Effective November 1, 2020

 To learn more about this new process and get answers to frequently asked questions, visit sspca.org/adoptionprocess.

 Our Vaccination Clinic is now available by appointment only.
 To schedule an appointment, please fill out the request form here.

 The Wellness Clinic (including Sunday Mobile Clinic) is currently suspended so we are not able to offer nail trims, heartworm tests, or check-ups at this time..

 If you would like to be added the the Sacramento SPCA Spay and Neuter Clinic Wait-list, please select the following link: sspca.org/clinicwaitlist

 Please keep in mind that when adding to our wait-list:

-- Only add in your request once, adding multiple times will not increase the speed of your appointment request
+- Only add in your name once, adding multiple times will not increase the speed of your appointment request

 - Provide a working email address